johanandren/scalenium/README.md

 scalenium
 =========

-A Scala-ified fluent wrapper for selenium inspired but FluentLenium but making use of the scala collection API:s and all the fun DSL:y stuff possible with Scala.
+A Scala-ified fluent wrapper for selenium heavily inspired by FluentLenium but making use of the scala collection API:s and all the fun DSL:y stuff possible with Scala.

 Using the library